AsoTora/k8s-CI-CD-showcase/README.md

 to improve:

 - ingress with external domains and TLS setup (added basic examples, but didnt do any configurations)
-- adding Service Mesh like Istio for observability, Netwrok Rules, VirtualService instead or in addition to ingress
+- adding Service Mesh like Istio for observability, Network Rules, VirtualService instead or in addition to ingress
-- monitoring
+- monitoring and logging: Prometheus + Grafana, filebeat or otel-collector scraping pod logs
 - enhance the repo structure.
 Flask hello world app should be packaged as helm on the repo level, then on the monorepo level helm chart to be used.

 ## CI/CD Pipeline